AmanFSD/DefineMe/README.md

 A powerful Chrome extension that provides instant word definitions and translations with a simple double-click.
 DefineMe intelligently prioritizes translations to your target language, with English definitions as a smart fallback.

-## 🚀 Features
+## Features

-- 🖱️ **Advanced double-click lookup** - Intelligent word detection on any website
+-  **Advanced double-click lookup** - Intelligent word detection on any website
-- 🌍 **Translation-first approach** - Prioritizes accurate translation to your target language
+-  **Translation-first approach** - Prioritizes accurate translation to your target language
-- 📖 **Smart fallback system** - English definitions when translation isn't available
+-  **Smart fallback system** - English definitions when translation isn't available
-- 🎯 **15 language support** - Including Hindi, Arabic, Hebrew, Urdu, Bengali, Tamil, and more
+-  **15 language support** - Including Hindi, Arabic, Hebrew, Urdu, Bengali, Tamil, and more
-- 🎨 **Enhanced UI** - Beautiful tooltips with close button, ESC key support, and service attribution
+-  **Enhanced UI** - Beautiful tooltips with close button, ESC key support, and service attribution
-- ⚙️ **Flexible modes** - Auto, Define Only, or Translate Only with intelligent switching
+-  **Flexible modes** - Auto, Define Only, or Translate Only with intelligent switching
-- 🔄 **Multi-tier API system** - LibreTranslate + MyMemory + multi-source fallbacks for maximum accuracy
+-  **Multi-tier API system** - LibreTranslate + MyMemory + multi-source fallbacks for maximum accuracy
-- 📱 **Universal compatibility** - Works on complex sites like ChatGPT, Gmail, and extension pages
+-  **Universal compatibility** - Works on complex sites like ChatGPT, Gmail, and extension pages
-- 🛡️ **Bulletproof error handling** - Never crashes, graceful degradation always
+-  **Bulletproof error handling** - Never crashes, graceful degradation always
-- 🎯 **Accuracy-focused** - Multiple translation attempts with quality validation
+-  **Accuracy-focused** - Multiple translation attempts with quality validation

-## 📥 Installation Options
+ Installation Options

-### Option 1: Chrome Web Store (Recommended for General Users)
+### Chrome Web Store (Recommended for General Users)
-*Coming soon - Extension will be published to Chrome Web Store*
+*Extension is published to Chrome Web Store*

-### Option 2: Developer Mode (For Developers/Advanced Users)

-1. **Download/Clone** this repository
-2. **Open Chrome** → Navigate to `chrome://extensions/`
-3. **Enable Developer mode** (toggle in top-right corner)
-4. **Click "Load unpacked"** → Select the DefineMe folder
-5. **Extension ready!** Icon appears in browser toolbar

 ## 🌟 How to Use